 Credits and Courses

-It is recommended that the following courses have been completed prior to admission to the certificate: BUS ADM 721 & BUS ADM 771 (or undergraduate equivalents).
-If not completed prior to admission to the certificate, BUS ADM 721 (or BUS ADM 301) and BUS ADM 771 must be taken concurrently with BUS ADM 552.
-Admission is competitive and is based on cumulative GPA, quantitative-related course grades, personal statement, a possible interview and interview essay, interest in investments and finance, and other considerations.
+It is recommended that the following courses have been completed prior to admission to the certificate: BUSMGMT 705, BUS ADM 721 & BUS ADM 771 (or undergraduate equivalents).
+If not completed prior to admission to the certificate, BUSMGMT 705 must be taken concurrently with BUS ADM 550.
+BUS ADM 721 (or BUS ADM 301) and BUS ADM 771 must be taken before, or concurrently with, BUS ADM 552.
+If a candidate has passed the CFA Level I exam, the student is exempted from BUSMGMT 705, BUS ADM 721, and BUS ADM 771.
+Admission is competitive and is based on cumulative GPA, course grades, personal statement, a potential interview and interview essays, interest in investments and finance (e.g. Student Investment Club), and other considerations.

 Students completing the certificate are also required to have an internship experience prior to graduation from the certificate program.
 The internship experience must be approved by the IMCP director.